nanadanelia/TeamB-DDIT-2026/TeamB-platform_strategy_canvas_v1.md

-# Platform Strategy Canvas Template
+# Platform Strategy Canvas v1 — Retail Industry

-## Purpose

-This canvas maps your client's position in the platform competitive structure and produces a specific strategic recommendation: build, join, defend, or acquire.

-## Instructions

-Complete during the Saturday Platform Strategy Canvas workshop.
-Use the Platform Revolution concepts from the afternoon teaching block and your industry knowledge from Weekend 1.

 ---

 ## Section 1.
 Value unit

-What is the minimum unit of interaction the platform could facilitate in this industry?
-What changes hands between the two sides?

-- Value unit:
+- Value unit: Transaction (product discovery → purchase → fulfillment)

 - Description:
+A consumer discovers and purchases a product from a supplier or retailer through the platform.
+The platform facilitates matching, pricing, transaction, and potentially delivery.

 ---

 ## Section 2.
 Producer side

-Who produces value on the platform?
-What do they get from participation?

 - Producer type:
+Brands, manufacturers, wholesalers, and third-party sellers

 - What they contribute:
+Products, inventory, pricing, and product information

 - What they receive:
+Access to demand, sales volume, customer data, and distribution

 - Current number or market size:
+Highly fragmented, with thousands to millions of potential suppliers depending on category

 ---

 ## Section 3.
 Consumer side

-Who consumes value on the platform?
-What do they get from participation?

 - Consumer type:
+End customers (online and omnichannel retail shoppers)

 - What they seek:
+Convenience, product variety, competitive pricing, and fast delivery

 - What they receive:
+Access to a wide assortment of products, personalized recommendations, and seamless purchasing experience

 - Current number or market size:
+Mass market — millions of active retail customers depending on geography

 ---

 ## Section 4.
 Network effect mechanism

-- Primary network effect type (direct, indirect, data, local):
+- Primary network effect type:
+Indirect + Data network effects

 - Mechanism description:
+More suppliers increase product variety, which attracts more customers.
+More customers attract additional suppliers.
+At the same time, more transactions generate better data, improving recommendations, pricing, and user experience.

-- Critical mass threshold: what scale is needed for the effect to become self-sustaining?
+- Critical mass threshold:
+A sufficient number of suppliers to ensure broad assortment and enough active customers to generate frequent transactions (e.g., consistent daily order volume).

 - Risk of negative network effects:
+Low-quality suppliers, counterfeit products, or poor delivery experience can reduce trust and weaken the platform.

 ---

 ## Section 5.
 Client position

-Where does the client sit today?

-- Current role: producer / consumer / potential platform operator
+- Current role:
+Traditional retailer (potential platform operator)

 - Current leverage in the market:
+Strong physical presence, established supply chain, and existing customer base

 - Data assets available:
+Transaction data, customer purchase history, pricing data, and inventory data

 - Customer relationship strength:
+High — direct interaction with customers through stores and/or digital channels

 ---

 ## Section 6.
 Strategic recommendation

-Choose one: Build / Join / Defend / Acquire

 - Recommendation:
+Build (hybrid platform model)

 - Reason 1 (client capabilities):
+The client already has strong supply chain infrastructure, customer base, and data assets that can be leveraged to support a platform model.

 - Reason 2 (competitive dynamics):
+Digital marketplaces and direct-to-consumer models are increasing competitive pressure, and failure to evolve risks disintermediation.

 - Reason 3 (financial logic):
+A platform model enables additional revenue streams (commissions, data monetization) and improves asset utilization without proportional cost increase.

 ---

 ## Section 7.
 First move

-What is the one specific action the client must take in the next 6 months?

 - Action:
+Launch a curated third-party seller marketplace within the existing online channel, starting with a limited number of vetted suppliers

 - Owner:
+Head of Digital / E-commerce

 - Success metric:
+Number of active sellers, share of GMV from third-party products, and customer engagement (conversion rate)

 - Investment required (order of magnitude):
+Medium (technology integration, onboarding processes, and platform development)

 ---

 ## Quality check

-Before finalizing:
-- Is the recommendation specific, not vague?
-- Are the three justification reasons distinct and evidence-based?
-- Does the first move pass the specificity test: could someone actually execute it?
-- Have you confronted the chicken-and-egg problem if you recommended Build?

-## Deliverable

-Save in your team folder as:
-`platform_strategy_canvas_v1.md`
+- The recommendation is specific and actionable
+- Justifications are distinct: capability, competition, and financial logic
+- The first move is concrete and executable within 6 months
+- The chicken-and-egg problem is addressed by starting with curated suppliers and existing customer base